Getting A Medical Marijuana Card In Michigan. Where Do I Start?

 - -Proof of Michigan residency for the minor’s parent or legal guardian, which means one of the following:

-- -A copy of the parent or legal guardians valid, lawfully obtained Michigan driver license issued under the Michigan vehicle code.
+- -A copy of the patient, parent, or legal guardians valid, lawfully obtained Michigan driver license issued under the Michigan vehicle code.

-- -A copy of the parent or legal guardian’s valid, lawfully obtained Michigan personal identification card.
+- -A copy of the patient, parent, or legal guardian’s valid, lawfully obtained Michigan personal identification card.

 - -A copy of the parent or legal guardian’s valid Michigan voter registration.